The Kolmogorov-Arnold representation theorem revisited: Deep ReLU networks and the KA representation

 Approximation properties of deep neural networks for composed functions are studied in \cite{horowitz2007, Poggio2017, mhaskar2016, kohler2017, SH2017, bauer2019, 2019arXiv190702177N,2019arXiv190800695S, 2019arXiv190100137F}.
 These approaches do, however, not lead to straightforward constructions of ReLU networks exploiting the specific structure of the KA approximation

 in Lemma \ref{lem.f_approx}.
 To find such a construction, recall that the classical neural network interpretation of the KA representation associates the interior function with the activation function in the first layer \cite{hechtnielsen1987}.
 Here, we argue that the interior function can be efficiently approximated by a deep ReLU network.
 The role of the hidden layers is to retrieve the next bit in the binary representation of the input.
+Interestingly, some of the proposed network constructions to approximate $\beta$-smooth functions use a similar idea without making the link to the KA representation, see Section \ref{sec.rel_lit} for more details.

-Figure \ref{fig.bit_decoding} gives the construction of a network computing $\phi_K(x): \ x=[0.a_1^xa_2^x\ldots ]_2 \mapsto \sum_{j=1}^K 2a_j^x 3^{-d(j-1)}$ combining units with linear activation function $\sigma(x)=x$ and threshold activation function $\sigma(x) = \mathbf{1}(x \geq 1/2).$ The main idea is that for $x=[0.a_1^xa_2^x\ldots ]_2,$ we can extract the first bit using $a_1^x=\mathbf{1}(x\geq 1/2) = \sigma(x)$ and then define $2x-2\sigma(x)=2(x-a_1^x)=[0.a_2^xa_3^x \ldots ]_2.$ Iterating the procedure allows us to extract $a_2^x$ and consequently any further binary digit of $x.$ The deep neural network DNN I in Figure \ref{fig.bit_decoding} has $K$ hidden layers and network width three.
+Figure \ref{fig.bit_decoding} gives the construction of a network computing $x=[0.a_1^xa_2^x\ldots ]_2 \mapsto 3\phi_K(x)=\sum_{j=1}^K 2a_j^x 3^{-d(j-1)}$ combining units with linear activation function $\sigma(x)=x$ and threshold activation function $\sigma(x) = \mathbf{1}(x \geq 1/2).$ The main idea is that for $x=[0.a_1^xa_2^x\ldots ]_2,$ we can extract the first bit using $a_1^x=\mathbf{1}(x\geq 1/2) = \sigma(x)$ and then define $2x-2\sigma(x)=2(x-a_1^x)=[0.a_2^xa_3^x \ldots ]_2.$ Iterating the procedure allows us to extract $a_2^x$ and consequently any further binary digit of $x.$ The deep neural network DNN I in Figure \ref{fig.bit_decoding} has $K$ hidden layers and network width three.
 The left units in the hidden layer successively build the output value; the units in the middle extract the next bit in the binary representation and the units on the right compute the remainder of the input after bit extraction.
 To learn the bit extraction algorithm, deep networks lead obviously to much more efficient representations compared to shallow networks.

-Constructing $d$ networks computing $\phi_K(x_p)$ for each $x_1, \ldots,x_d$ and combining them yields a network with $K+1$ hidden layers and network width $3d,$ computing the interior function $(x_1, \ldots, x_d) \mapsto \sum_{p=1}^d 3^{-p} \phi_K(x_p)$ in \eqref{eq.approx_identity_recall}.
+Constructing $d$ networks computing $\phi_K(x_p)$ for each $x_1, \ldots,x_d$ and combining them yields a network with $K+1$ hidden layers and network width $3d,$ computing the interior function $(x_1, \ldots, x_d) \mapsto 3\sum_{p=1}^d 3^{-p} \phi_K(x_p)$ in \eqref{eq.approx_identity_recall}.
 The overall number of non-zero parameters is of the order $Kd.$ To approximate a $\beta$-smooth function $f$ by a neural network via the KA approximation \eqref{eq.approx_identity_recall}, the interior step makes the approximating network deep but uses only very few parameters compared to the approximation of the univariate function $g.$